AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/ClassInstantiationException/README.md

 ClassInstantiationException Class
 =================================
-AutomationML 2.1 APIUser defined exception that is thrown when an error occurs during instantiation of a class.
+User defined exception that is thrown when an error occurs during instantiation of a class.

 Inheritance Hierarchy